nickcoury/mountain-top/README.md

-# Strava Alexa Skill
+# Mountaintop for Strava
-A [Strava](http://www.strava.com) skill for reviewing your recent activities.
+An unofficial [Strava](http://www.strava.com) skill for reviewing your recent activities.

 ## Features
 This skill can: